 Our lead macrocyclic peptide 2E was confirmed as a potent inhibitor of amyloidogenesis in several in vitro assays1 and a mouse model of Alzheimer’s disease (unpublished data):

-- Easy and inexpensive synthetic production by solid phase synthesis methodology
+- Cost-effective production by routine solid phase peptide synthesis

 - High solubility

-- High proteolytic stability in human plasma (shown in vitro)
+- Good proteolytic stability in human plasma (in vitro)

 - Effective crossing of human blood brain barrier (BBB) (in cell model)

 - Promising data from behavioral tests with no observed in vivo toxicity in mouse model